ims-systems-00/ims-kb/docs/Document Management.md

 *You can simply click on the entry of a Repository within the table to be taken inside of it.*

+Once you are within the relevant Repository, you can choose whether you wish to upload the document(s) here (in the root) or within any already existing folders.

-Once you are within the relevant Repository, you can click on the `Add New` button in the middle of the repository.
+If you wish to upload the document(s) within an existing folder, you can simply click on the name of the folder within the table to go within it.
+Once you arrive at the relevant path you wish upload within, you can click on the `Add New` button in the middle of the repository.
 A dropdown will then appear, from which you can select from the following options:

 + Create Folder